mtruong68/backtrack/README.md

-#Backtrack application for Scrum Management
+# Backtrack application for Scrum Management
 Built with Python v 3.5.2 and Django 2.2.6

-##current todo
+## current todo
-* allow deletion of projects on the interface
+* allow deletion/modification of projects on the interface
-* link each project view to its own page where you add pbi (via another form view)
+* allow deletion/modification of pbis on the interface
+* create some sort of sprint/task functionality
 * WRITE TESTS
 * deploy server to heroku
-* make it look a little nicer... not too much
+* please someone... do some css magic on it... its so ugly rn

 To run locally on your machine:
 `$ python manage.py runserver`

-Note: Backtrack is the project name, backtrackapp is the app name (confusing, I know. sorry) Links just use backtrack local links: localhost:8000/backtrack/ localhost:8000/backtrack/<projectname>
+Note: Backtrack is the project name, backtrackapp is the app name (confusing, I know. sorry) Links to use Backtrack: localhost:8000/backtrack/ localhost:8000/backtrack/<project_id>/productbacklog

 *do not delete the polls app (yet)!!!*
 (I need it for reference)

 Every time you make changes to the models.py for the backtrackapp (does not apply to inserting/deleting items in the database using forms/shell)
 ```